dkoz/evrima-bot/README.md

  This is a discord RCON bot for The Isle: Evrima.
 (This is not an injection bot!)

+## Important
+ Most of the functionality of this bot is designed for the Pterodactyl game panel.
+This bot will not work properly without it.
+The only function that will run without the panel is RCON.

 ## Optional Environmental Variables
 Variable | Description
 --- | ---